rendertom/PseudoEffect/README.md

 ### Prerequisites ###

-1. **Binary string**.
+1. **binaryString**.
 Class expects a binary string of Animation Preset.
 To convert Animation Preset (*.ffx) file into a binary string use [convert-to-binary](https://bitbucket.org/rendertom/convert-to-binary/) tool.

 2. **matchName**.
 While not required, it is highly recommended to provide the matchName of the Pseudo Effect.
 Use [rd: Gimme Prop Path](http://www.redefinery.com/ae/view.php?item=rd_GimmePropPath) to find out the matchName.